The Origin of the Family, Private Property and the State

+Summary

+Ancient Society

 The Origin of the Family, Private Property and the State begins with an extensive discussion of Morgan's Ancient Society, which aims to describe the major stages of human development, and agrees with the work that the first domestic institution in human history was the matrilineal clan.
 Morgan was a pioneering American anthropologist and business lawyer who championed the land rights of Native Americans.
 Traditionally, the Iroquois had lived in communal longhouses based on matrilineal descent and matrilocal residence, giving women a great deal of power.
 Engels stressed the theoretical significance of Morgan's highlighting of the matrilineal clan: